Chris Wallace Grills Cornyn For Suggesting Biden Not In Charge

-Category: World Politics Hits: 0Sen.
+Category: World Politics Hits: 2Sen.
 John Cornyn (R-TX) on Sunday insisted that he did not mean to disrespect President Joe Biden when he suggested that someone else is in charge of the federal government.
 Fox News host Chris Wallace asked Cornyn about the tweet during an interview on Fox News Sunday.
 "My question," Wallace asked, "is that helpful to be sending out a tweet questioning President Biden's mental faculties?"
 "Well, Chris, thank you for the question," Cornyn replied.
 "Because I think there's been a lot of confusion in the Twitterverse about that.
 That actually was a quote from a Politico story that I pasted into a tweet and then I simply asked a question."
 "What I'm trying to do is reconcile the Joe Biden we heard from on Jan.
 20th, the Joe Biden that many of us know from his previous service in the United States Senate from the Joe Biden we're seeing now jamming through $1.9 trillion of spending bills," the Texas Republican added.
 "I've learned in Washington, you not only need to listen to what people say, you need to watch what they do.
 And so far, there's a conflict I'm trying to reconcile, and I bet I'm not the only one."
 Wallace pressed: "Do you have questions as to whether or not Joe Biden is really in charge and whether, frankly, he's up to the job?"

 Read more https://crooksandliars.com/2021/04/chris-wallace-john-cornyn